RSS3-Network/OpenAgent/backend/README.md

 poetry install
 ```

-2. Setup the database
+2. Complete the environment variables

+Copy the .env.example file to .env.local and fill in the environment variables.

+3. Bring up the containers

 ```bash
 docker compose up -d
 ```

-3. Complete the environment variables

-Copy the .env.example file to .env.local and fill in the environment variables.

 4. Run the application